ebdellikhaled/document-scanning/README.md

 # Document Scanning for Windows, Linux and macOS
-The demo shows how to create a simple online document scanning app for Windows, Linux and macOS with Dynamic Web TWAIN and JavaScript.
+The demo shows how to create a simple online document scanning app for Windows, Linux and macOS with [Dynamic Web TWAIN][1] and JavaScript.

 ## Getting Started
 1. Download the project and get into the project folder: